Steps to declare the Math Major (Declaration Periods: Fall 9/15- 12/9 & Spring 2/1 - 4/17)

 Method A. By preparing, through independent study, a body of material approximately equal in amount to a one-semester course and giving a lecture on it as the Honors Committee shall direct.

 The area of study chosen should be one that is not normally covered in the department and should involve reading sources outside normal course material.
 The selected topic may be picked from one field of mathematics or may involve assimilation of topics from different fields.
+Before beginning the project, the student should ask two members of the faculty, at least one affiliated with the Mathematics Department, to serve as the Honors Committee.
+The Honors Committee must approve the selected topic and serve as examiners for the lecture (which should be approximately an hour long, seminar-style talk).

 Method B. By passing the written Preliminary Examination in undergraduate mathematics.
 This is required of all incoming Ph.D candidates.
 Details concerning this examination may be found in the Graduate Admissions Catalogue (also see below).